FreeClimbAPI/Node-Make-Recording-How-To-Guide/README.md

 # Node - Make a Recording Tutorial

-This project serves as a guide to help you build an application with Persephony.
+This project serves as a guide to help you build an application with FreeClimb.
 Specifically, the project will:

 - Creates an outgoing call to the `to` number
 - Prompts the participant for a recording
 - Records a message from the participant

-## Setting up your new app within your Persephony account
+## Setting up your new app within your FreeClimb account

-To get started using a persephony account, follow the instructions [here](https://persephony-docs.readme.io/docs/getting-started-with-persephony).
+To get started using a FreeClimb account, follow the instructions [here](https://persephony-docs.readme.io/docs/getting-started-with-persephony).

 ## Setting up the Tutorial